jszwec/csvutil/README.md

 ### Marshal <a name="examples_marshal"></a>

-Marshal is using the std csv.Writer with its default options.
+Marshal is using the Go std [csv.Writer](https://golang.org/pkg/encoding/csv/#Writer) with its default options.
 Use [Encoder](https://godoc.org/github.com/jszwec/csvutil#Encoder) for streaming or to use a different Writer.

 ```go
 	type Address struct {